Warm autoimmune hemolytic anemia: Clinical features and diagnosis

 ●The pathogenesis, diagnosis, and treatment of AIHA associated with the presence of cold agglutinins is discussed separately.
 (See "Pathogenesis of autoimmune hemolytic anemia: Cold agglutinin disease" and "Clinical features and treatment of autoimmune hemolytic anemia: Cold agglutinins" and "Paroxysmal cold hemoglobinuria".)

 A variety of factors may initiate the antibody production in warm agglutinin AIHA.
 This issue is discussed in detail separately.
 (See "Pathogenesis of autoimmune hemolytic anemia: Warm agglutinins and drugs", section on 'Genesis of antibody production'.)
-Reviewed briefly, most cases are idiopathic, in that no underlying disorder or direct cause can be found.

 - Gehrs BC, Friedberg RC.
 Autoimmune hemolytic anemia.
 Am J Hematol 2002; 69:258.